duc010298/My_CV/README.md

-This is only demo, for detail description, please download file pdf
+This is only demo image, for detail description, please download file pdf
 ![preview](https://i.imgur.com/flLyRS7.jpg)